bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 x.search(Key('element.category') == 'nonmetal')
 ```

 Queries can be chained to progressively narrow results.
+For numerical parameters, querying over a given range could also be useful.

 ```{code-cell} ipython3
 x.search(